 The Board is authorized to levy an annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property within the District in sufficient amount to pay the principal of and interest on the Bonds and any additional bonds payable from taxes which the District may hereafter issue, and to pay the expenses of assessing and collecting such taxes.
 The District agrees in the Bond Order to levy such a tax from year to year as described more fully above under "THE BONDS-Source of Payment."
 Under Texas law, the Board may also levy and collect annual ad valorem taxes for the operation and maintenance of the District and for the payment of certain contractual obligations.
-In 2023, the District levied a total tax rate of \$0.408 per \$100 of assessed valuation, all dedicated to Single Family Defined Area maintenance and operations purposes.
-The District will levy its first Single Family Defined Area Tax for debt service purposes in 2024.
+In 2023, the District levied a total tax rate of \$0.408 per \$100 of assessed valuation for Single Family Defined Area maintenance and operations purposes, and subsequently amended the tax rate in the same amount to finance debt service on the Bonds.
+The District plans to levy a Single Family Defined Area Tax for maintenance and operations and debt service purposes in 2024.
 See "TAX DATA-Tax Rate Limitation."